 Every coin has two sides, and so does globalization.
 Although the benefit is plenty you should also keep the reality check.

 Not every country is the same.
 One country might progress faster than the other.
 Globalization tends to quicken economic growth but the inequality factor has a stronghold.

-The richer the country is, the more opportunities are in its grasp.
-This way underdeveloped countries are left wanting more.
+The richer a country is, the more opportunities are in its grasp.
+This way developing countries are left wanting more.